I beg to move,

 The hon.
 Gentleman mentioned, as did other hon.
 Members, that there is a lack of awareness among employers about the meaning and importance of some religious holidays.
 I hope the Minister will comment on how we can spread information and best practice, so that people do not feel inhibited from requesting particular days off.

 The hon.
 Member for Harrow East (Bob Blackman) made a strong case—as he did in his contribution to the House in 2014, which I read in preparation for this debate—in terms of productivity.
-I found it quite interesting, and I will return to later.
+I found it quite interesting, and I will return to it later.
 He also discussed, as did a number of other Members, the fact that public holidays are not fixed in the way that we might assume they are.
 Easter, for example, moves from year to year, although it does fall on the weekends, which makes it slightly easier to plan for in advance, as there is an established pattern.

 There is merit in the hon.
 Gentleman’s suggestion that employers could have some flexibility to cater for different religious holidays.
 That is something that the Government could encourage public sector employers to look at, without the need for any legislative changes.